Loading…

 Learning Objectives

-Propose improvements within the drug safety landscape to adverse event reporting, processing, decision-making, and communication; Appraise stakeholder roles in protecting patients and promoting public health; Discuss opportunities for adverse event stakeholders to collaborate across the health care continuum (clinical development, safety, advocacy) to converge clinical research and clinical ca
+Discuss improvements within the drug safety landscape to adverse event reporting, processing, decision-making, and communication; Appraise stakeholder roles in protecting patients and promoting public health; Discuss opportunities for adverse event stakeholders to collaborate across the health care continuum (clinical development, safety, advocacy).

 Chair